LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 window pair, the pooled improvement was concentrated almost entirely in the between-customer term while the within-customer term showed little or no improvement (in one window pair, +0.388 between vs. +0.001 within).
-A pooled metric that improves because it re-derives the RQ1 (customer- level) signal is not evidence of genuine ad-group-level predictive gain.
+A pooled metric that improves because it re-derives the customer-level maturity signal is not evidence of genuine ad-group-level predictive gain.

-**Changed:** the confirmatory RQ2 design (`src/analysis/rq2_prediction_validation.py`) requires the within-customer LOCO improvement to be positive before crediting H2b (now **H-S2.2b**), regardless of the pooled or between-customer numbers -- see that module's docstring for the exact rule.
+**Changed:** the confirmatory design (`src/analysis/rq2_prediction_validation.py`) requires the within-customer LOCO improvement to be positive before crediting maturity with adding value, regardless of the pooled or between-customer numbers -- see that module's docstring for the exact rule.
+This is the same logic that later surfaces in the design-artifact backtest (`docs/DESIGN_ARTIFACT.md`).

-`[affects: H-S2.2b]`
+`[affects: README §7.2, §8.2]`

-## 6. Two successive RQ3 "expected uplift" simulations were mathematically incapable of answering the question they were built for
+## 6. Two successive "expected uplift" simulations were mathematically incapable of answering the question they were built for

 **Assumed:** an expected-uplift formula (`n_true_positive * efficacy *
 delta`) swept across intervention-effect assumptions (`delta`, `efficacy`)